Emperor at home, king abroad: Korea

+The rulers of Balhae used imperial titles, such as Seongwang (성왕; 聖王) and Hwangsang (황상; 皇上), and had independent era names.

 In 933, King Taejo of Goryeo was conferred the title of King of Goryeo (高麗國王) by the Emperor Mingzong of Later Tang.
 Prior to its capitulation to the Yuan dynasty, imperial designations and terminology were widely used by the Goryeo dynasty domestically.
 Its rulers claimed to be the Son of Heaven, as did Chinese emperors.
 King Gyeongsun of Silla addressed King Taejo of Goryeo as the Son of Heaven when he surrendered.
 Even though the Song dynasty, the Liao dynasty and the Jin dynasty were well-informed of Goryeo's use of imperial titles, all three Chinese dynasties tolerated such practice.

 The Goryeo dynasty later became a semi-autonomous region of the Yuan dynasty, bringing an end to its domestic imperial system.
 Its rulers bore the title king and were prohibited from having temple names which were reserved specifically for the Yuan emperors.
 In 1356, King Gongmin of Goryeo declared independence from the Yuan dynasty.

 In 1392, King Taejo of Joseon overthrew the Goryeo dynasty and founded the Joseon dynasty.
 He was bestowed the title King of Joseon (朝鮮國王) by the Hongwu Emperor of the Ming dynasty.
 Both domestically and externally, Joseon monarchs held the title of king, unlike the domestic claim of imperial titles before Goryeo's submission to the Yuan dynasty.

+Following the First Sino-Japanese War, Joseon regained its independence from China and with the King Gojong becoming the Hwangje (황제) of the Korean Empire.